-Do you have a question about chandeliers or a chandelier installation?
+Do you have a question about chandeliers or a professional chandelier installation?
 You can consult with our local in-office electricians in Mesa free of charge.
-Dolce Electric Co staffs local in-office Mesa AZ electricians that you can call today, Thursday, March 23rd, 2017, from 8:00 AM until 5:00 PM.
+Dolce Electric Co staffs local in-office Mesa AZ electricians that you can call Monday thru Friday, from 8:00 AM until 5:00 PM.
 They have been voted best electrician Mesa AZ and will provide you with professional and helpful answers to all of your questions.
 Call today during office hours and get the information you’re looking for.

 Chandelier installation is very similar to installing or replacing any other light fixture with one very important difference, its weight.
 Standard electrical boxes have a maximum load rating of 50 pounds and most are considerably less.
 While these standard electrical boxes may adequately support some smaller bedroom or bathroom chandeliers they would certainly not be safe for heavier dining room or foyer chandeliers.